FREQUENTLY ASKED QUESTIONS (FAQs)

 What are some options to receive further biblical education and training?

 It is not uncommon for a person to meet all the qualifications to become a missionary, but to be lacking the requisite biblical or theological education.
-GMI would recommend you look into institutions such as Grace Bible College or the Berean Bible Institute.
+GMI would recommend you look into institutions such as Grace Christian University or the Berean Bible Institute.
 In fact, GMI offers a scholarship to both of these schools.
 You can learn more about these scholarship opportunities by clicking HERE.

 Do I have the gifts and talents necessary to serve as a missionary?